 This is going to get your maximum depth.
 If the crankbait hits the riverbed, lift the rod tip 3 to 6 feet to suspend the crankbait about 3 to 6 feet above the riverbed and keep reeling.
 This 3 to 6-foot off-the-bottom depth range is where I tend to catch 90% of the salmon.

 Repeat: Once you have determined the depth that works best, start covering the spot systematically which I discuss below, which basically means start moving your lure to the next spot.

-Remember which cast enabled you to either determine where the bottom was or which cast caught you a salmon or got you a bite so that all your consecutive casts after that you can focus solely on that depth without repeating the three-cast process.
+Remember which cast enabled you to either determine where the bottom was or which cast caught you a salmon or got you a bite, so all your consecutive casts after that, you can focus solely on that depth without repeating the three-cast process.

 This is the best systematic approach I have found to determine the right depth and for discovering the fish’s location.

 Casting Direction for Optimal Results

 Through my experience, I have found that casting straight across the river or slightly downriver gives me and my clients the best results when using crankbaits.

 Although some anglers prefer to cast upriver and retrieve downstream, or cast downstream and reel upriver, I have determined that casting straight across the river is far more effective.